 - What to look for to detect potential fraud.

 Any RIT employee with an interest in learning about internal controls and how to help protect their area of responsibility from potential fraudulent activity.

 * Completion of this course is required to obtain your Accounting Series Certificate of Completion.
 All officers and managers in the university are required to attend.

 “This session brought to light ethics in the work environment on an everyday basis.”

 “Great class, very informative, a worthwhile use of my time.”

 "Very well done - the discussion of actual fraud documentation was interesting and frightening.
 I would like to see this class required for everyone."

 Internal Controls and Fraud in the Workplace is facilitated by members of the Institute Audit, Compliance & Advisement (IACA) Department.

-Wendy Roy is a Senior Internal Auditor and has enjoyed 9 years of higher education internal auditing experience between her tenure here at RIT and at the University of Rochester.
+Wendy Roy is a Senior Internal Auditor and Professional Development Coordinator who joined RIT Institute Audit, Compliance & Advisement in 2005 bringing with her four years of internal audit experience from the University of Rochester.
 Wendy is a CPA (Certified Public Accountant) who began her auditing career in 1998 working for the largest regional CPA firm in Rochester.
 Prior to that, she spent 10 years working in the finance department of a large Rochester-based manufacturing company.